Tekne Award Finalists

 Tekne award finalists were announced September 17th at our networking event hosted by Robins Kaplan Miller & Ciresi.
 Three finalists were honored in each of the twelve Tekne Award categories: Tekne Award finalists represent the best and brightest in technological innovation, development, commercialization and management in Minnesota.

 ADVANCED MANUFACTURING AWARD

 The Startup Award recognizes an early-stage Minnesota technology company with commercialized products that demonstrates significant potential, creativity and a promising future.
-The company must be less than three years old, have 1-30 employees and generate revenue.
-The finalists are: Sophia Learning, LLC (Minneapolis) and SparkWeave, LLC (Minneapolis).
+The company must be less than three years old, have one to 30 employees and generate revenue.
+The finalists are: Gravie (Minneapolis), NimbeLink (Plymouth) and NxThera (Maple Grove).